Chia-Network/chialisp-web/docs/tutorials/CAT_Launch_Process_Linux_MacOS.md

 ## Setting up your Chia environment

-First, a few notes on the current structure of Chia's source code as it pertains to CATs:

->For now, the light wallet is the only wallet capable of issuing new CATs.
-It is currently located in a GitHub branch called `protocol_and_cats_rebased`.
-This branch will eventually be merged with the `main` branch, but while the CAT1 standard is still in draft form, the two branches will be kept separate.
->
->There are two phases of issuing a CAT: testing your issuance on testnet and actually issuing on mainnet.
-In both of these phases, you'll need a synced full node and a synced light wallet.
+There are two phases of issuing a CAT: testing your issuance on testnet and actually issuing on mainnet.
+In both of these phases, you'll need a synced full node.
->
->For testing your issuance, you'll need to use testnet10.
-This testnet is only located on the `protocol_and_cats_rebased` branch.
-Therefore, you must use this branch for both your full node and the light wallet.
->
->For issuing on mainnet, your light wallet must come from `protocol_and_cats_rebased`, but your full node can be based off of either `main` or `protocol_and_cats_rebased`.

-To start this tutorial, we'll assume you are currently testing your issuance, and therefore will be running on the `protocol_and_cats_rebased` branch.
-Later in the tutorial, we'll show you how to make the switch to mainnet.

-All right, time to get started!
+We'll start with installing Chia's testnet.

 0. Ensure that you have a Python version between 3.7 and 3.9 installed by running `python3 version`.

+  >If you already have Chia version 1.3 or later installed, you can skip step 1.

-1. Clone the `protocol_and_cats_rebased` branch from GitHub and install the light wallet:
+1. Clone the `main` branch from GitHub and install Chia:

     a.
-Create a new folder called `protocol_and_cats_rebased` and cd to it.
+Create a new folder called `chia_main` (or something similar) and cd to it.

-    > In case you missed the above warning, please do not run the executable installer to install the light wallet.
-It will overwrite your full node if you have one installed.
-This will be fixed in a future release.
-For now, run the `git` command listed below to avoid overwriting your full node.

     b.
-Run `git clone https://github.com/Chia-Network/chia-blockchain.git -b protocol_and_cats_rebased --recurse-submodules` to clone Chia's CAT branch.
+Run `git clone https://github.com/Chia-Network/chia-blockchain.git -b main --recurse-submodules` to clone Chia's main branch.

     c.
 Run `cd chia-blockchain`.

     d.
-Run `sh install.sh` to install the light wallet.
+Run `sh install.sh` to install Chia.

     e.
 Run `. ./activate` to activate a virtual environment.

     f.
 Run `chia init` to initialize your environment.

     g.
 If you receive this message: "WARNING: UNPROTECTED SSL FILE!" then run `chia init --fix-ssl-permissions`.

     h.
-Run `chia configure -t true` to switch to testnet10.

-    i.
-Run `sh install-gui.sh` to install the light wallet GUI.
+Run `sh install-gui.sh` to install the Chia GUI.

-2. Run and sync the light wallet GUI:
+2. Download the testnet10 database and tell Chia to use the testnet:

-    a.
-Before doing anything else, it’s a good idea to set your log_level to INFO.
-To do this, edit `~/.chia/standalone_wallet/config/config.yaml` and change the value for "log_level:" to INFO.
-(It’s set to WARNING by default.)

-    b.
-Run `cd chia-blockchain-gui`.

-    c.
-Run `npm run electron &` to run the light wallet GUI as a daemon.

-    d.
-If you already have a "Private key with public fingerprint", select it when the GUI loads.
-Otherwise, select "CREATE A NEW PRIVATE KEY".

-    e.
-"Status: Syncing" should appear in the upper right corner of the GUI.
-Within a few minutes, this should change to "Status: Synced".
-This process doesn’t take long because the light wallet only requests and downloads the blocks that are required for that specific wallet.

-    f.
-If your Total Balance is 0, you can get some testnet10 TXCH from [our faucet](https://testnet10-faucet.chia.net "testnet10 TXCH faucet").

-3. Sync your testnet10 full_node:

     Because your are running on the testnet, you can download a database to speed up the syncing of your full node.